undertome/rippled/docs/downloader/design.md

 ```

 ##### Note:
 To resume downloading after a pause, as an alternative to using flow control, we could also refactor the connection and download initialization logic into a separate method that gets invoked at the beginning of `do_session()` and after waking.
+This is the preferred approach.

 ### Recovery
 Although `SSLHTTPDownloader` is a generic class that could be used to download a variety of file types, currently it is used exclusively by the `ShardArchiveHandler` to download shards.
 In order to provide resilience, the `ShardArchiveHandler` will utilize the filesystem to preserve its current state whenever there are active, paused, or queued downloads.
 The `shard_db` section in the configuration file allows users to specify the location of the file to use for this purpose.

 ##### Config File Entry
 The `path` field of the `shard_db` entry will be used to determine where to store the download recovery file.
+In addition, a new field named `download_path` will be provided to allow users to provide a separate path for storing downloads and the state file.

 ```dosini
 # This is the persistent datastore for shards.
 It is important for the health